google/copybara/docs/reference.md

 --ignore-noop | *boolean* | Only warn about operations/transforms that didn't have any effect.
 For example: A transform that didn't modify any file, non-existent origin directories, etc.
 --squash-skip-history | *boolean* | Avoid exposing the history of changes that are being migrated.
 This is useful when we want to migrate a new repository but we don't want to expose all the change history to metadata.squash_notes.
 --iterative-all-changes | *boolean* | By default Copybara will only try to migrate changes that could affect the destination.
 Ignoring changes that only affect excluded files in origin_files.
 This flag disables that behavior and runs for all the changes.
+--check-last-rev-state | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
+Note that this flag doesn't work for CHANGE_REQUEST mode.
+--dry-run | *boolean* | Run the migration in dry-run mode.
+Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.

 <a id="core.move" aria-hidden="true"></a>
 ## core.move